Postal voting

 - can't get to a polling station on election day

 We'll send your ballot papers to you in the post before an election.
-You can then post these back to us or hand them in at any polling station.
+You can then post these back to us or hand them in at Hove Town Hall at any point before the election.

 How to apply for a postal vote